MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-microsoft-365-enterprise.md

 These benefits are not realized just by obtaining the licenses for the three products, but by deploying them and their features in a specific way that includes integration and state-of-the-art security.

-There are two main methods to deploy Microsoft 365 Enterprise:
+There are two main ways to deploy Microsoft 365 Enterprise:

 - Do it with Microsoft engineers using FastTrack for Microsoft 365
 - Do it yourself with the Microsoft 365 Enterprise deployment guide